Diesel Hotline's Example Fleets

 2010: 28,000 GVWR.
 This vehicle is fully compliant.

 Using Small Fleet Option:

-Brenda told the caller the small fleet option would give her an extra year to comply on the older trucks.
+Brenda told the caller the small fleet option would give her two extra years to comply on the older trucks.
 She will need to report her fleet by January 31, 2014.

 1. According to the schedule, one vehicle would need to be equipped with a PM filter to be compliant with the small fleet schedule before January 1, 2014.
 Her 2010 MY engine truck qualifies as the first vehicle required.
 It is already compliant so all she needs to do is report by January 31, 2014.

-2. A second vehicle needs to be compliant before January 1, 2015.
-In this case if the owner decides to install a soot filter on the 2005 MY engine it would give her one extra year to comply than if she were following the basic engine MY schedule.
+2. A second vehicle needs to be compliant before January 1, 2017.
+In this case if the owner decides to install a soot filter on the 2005 MY engine it would give her two extra years to comply than if she were following the basic engine MY schedule.
 The next deadline for this truck would be engine replacement by January 1, 2022.

 3. The third vehicle is her truck with a 1993 MY engine.
-The owner can install a PM filter by 2016 or replace it with one that is equipped with a soot/PM filter.
-The small fleet option delays the replacement of the truck for one additional year since the truck/ or truck engine needs to be replaced by January 1, 2016, instead of the same date in 2015.
+The owner can install a PM filter by 2018 or replace it with one that is equipped with a soot/PM filter.
+The small fleet option delays the replacement of the truck for three additional years since the truck/ or truck engine needs to be replaced by January 1, 2018, instead of the same date in 2015.